-Second, the process is doesn't address the unique characteristics of the company's risks.
+Second, the process does not address the unique characteristics of the company's risks.
 While using a common analytical framework to assess risks with different characteristics and time horizon considerations may make the process easier to execute, it is not robust enough to add value continuously over time, may ignore the interplay among related risks and does not alleviate the fundamental problem of limited information.
 The integrity of the risk assessment process can be impaired by the overconfidence that can be bred by an overly simplified view of the future.
-Overconfidence is often driven by the degree of success managers have experienced in the past and the quality and coherence of the story line managers construct regarding the future, rather than by business realities
+Overconfidence is often driven by the degree of success managers have experienced in the past and the quality and coherence of the story line managers construct regarding the future, rather than by business realities impact, the persistence of the impact over time and the firm's response readiness even though the specific cause of the loss may not be known.

 Fourth, the process does not give clarity on measures to take at extreme resulting to emphasis on high impact, low likelihood risk because of low probabilities involved false sense of security caused by lack of historical precedence.
 Events that occur unexpectedly in a firm due to lack of preparedness cause huge damages.
-Therefore, the process needs considerations as the speed to impact, the persistence of the impact over time and the firms response readiness even though the specific cause of the loss may not be known.
+Therefore, the process needs considerations as the speed to